Cost of Living in Los Angeles 2026: Rent, Budgets & Saving Tips

 Chart showing LA average rents by studio, one-bedroom, and two-bedroom apartment

-When comparing studios vs. one- and two-bedrooms, weigh commute time, amenities, and total monthly outlays (rent + utilities + transportation).
-This data-driven approach helps you balance lifestyle and affordability in LA’s high-cost market.
+When comparing studios to one- and two-bedrooms, consider commute time, amenities, and your full monthly costs with utilities and transportation.
+This way, you balance lifestyle and affordability in LA’s high-cost scene.

 Utilities, Internet, and Phone Costs